Margaret Crang: Death

 The exact date of Crang's death is unknown.
 She died alone in her Vancouver apartment at the age of 82 on January 5 or 6th in 1992.

 Legacy

-There are is no memorial dedicated to the legacy of Margaret Crang in Edmonton.
-In 2013, there was an approval to name a road and a proposal to name a park in the Edmonton neighborhood Cavanagh.
+There is no memorial dedicated to the legacy of Margaret Crang in Edmonton.
+In 2013, there was an approval to name a road and a proposal to name a park in the Edmonton neighborhood of Cavanagh.